How a month of hurricane nightmares changed Puerto Rico -- and me

 She immediately recognized me, and gave me another tight hug.
 Not much help has arrived since my last visit.

-In fact, conditions have grown so bad after Maria, that they are tearing apart her family.
+In fact, conditions have grown so bad after Maria, they are tearing apart her family.

 One of Brenda's children decided the conditions were no longer safe, that her 3-year-old grandchildren should go to Florida and Connecticut, where they had other family.